AztecProtocol/aztec-packages/docs/docs/tutorials/tutorials/contract_tutorials/token_contract.md

 #### `balance_of_private`

 A getter function for checking the private balance of the provided Aztec account.
-Note that the [Private Execution Environment (PXE)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/yarn-project/pxe) must have access to the `owner`s decryption keys in order to decrypt their notes.
+Note that the [Private Execution Environment (PXE)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/yarn-project/pxe) must have access to the nullifier secret key in order to decrypt the notes.

 #include_code balance_of_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust